How to get a COVID-19 vaccine in metro Atlanta

 FULTON COUNTY

 Per Fulton County Board of Health’s website, vaccines for those 65 and older will be available around Jan.
-11 at which time residents will add a contact form for residents to submit.
-Health officials will then reach out to residents when appointments become available.
+11 by appointment.
+Residents can fill out an online form for scheduling.
+Fulton's COVID-19 Hotline (404) 613-8150 is available from 8 a.m. - 5:30 p.m. weekdays if you would like assistance completing the form.

 GILMER COUNTY